 Myth & Captivation of the East.
 The nearby coast of Acitrezza is characterized by its tumbled black lava and the rocks of Cyclops, according to the Odyssey, supposed to been hurled at Ulysses when he escaped from Polyphemus.

-The day begins by visiting the Baroque center.
+The day begins by visiting the Baroque center in CATANIA.
 Including the Piazza del Duomo and the symbol of the city, the black elephant.
-During a brief WALKING TOUR (30min) you’ll get the chance to appreciate this lively city.
+During a brief Walking Tour you’ll get the chance to appreciate this lively city.
 Don’t miss the Pescheria or fish market, a boisterous and fascinating place.

 Drop off at your hotel